leixiaofeng-astar/eye_rasabot/data/nlu.md

 - My child’s myopia is increasing quickly, what can I do?
 - What are the recommended methods to control myopia?
 - Is atropine available in optical shops?

-## intent: myopia-condition-cornearefractive_160
-- What is high myopia and its issues?
-- What is high myopia?
-- My degree is _________, is it considered high?
-- How high is high myopia?
-- Is high myopia a disease?
-- If I/my child have high myopia, what should I be worried about?
-- Will high myopia lead to blindness eventually?
-- What is the criteria for high myopia?
-- I/my child have high myopia, what can potentially happen?
-- What can happen in severe myopia?
-- Does glasses prevent risk/complications in high myopia

 ## intent: myopia-condition-cornearefractive_161
 - What is the difference between presbyopia and myopia?